Find out about the VAT place of supply rules if your business sells digital services to private consumers.

 Examples of the type of supporting evidence that tax authorities will accept include:

-- the Internet Protocol address of the device used by the customer
+- the Internet Protocol address of the device used by your consumer

-- the country code of the SIM card used by the customer
+- the country code of the SIM card used by your consumer

-- the location of the customer’s fixed land line through which the service is supplied
+- the location of your consumer’s fixed landline through which the service is supplied

 Businesses using payment service providers

-- telephone number, including the member state dialling code
+- telephone number, including the country dialling code

-when the consumer pays for the digital service, you’ll need to get from the payment service provider a notification advice containing the 2-digit country code of the consumer’s member state of residence as listed in their records
+- when the consumer pays for the digital service, you’ll need to get from the payment service provider a notification advice containing the 2-digit country code of the consumer’s country of residence as listed in their records

 If the 2 pieces of information match, that’ll be enough to define the consumer’s location and you can record the details in your accounting records.
-But, if the information does not match, you must contact the consumer and ask them to resolve the discrepancy between the 2 pieces of information.
+If the information does not match, you must contact the consumer and ask them to resolve the discrepancy between the 2 pieces of information.

 Place of supply of educational services